nkoster/training/nodejs/monitor/README.md

 See result: browse to [http://localhost:8080](http://localhost:8080)

-What you have: data that comes in via 6969 is broadcasted to every connected WebSocket client, into the 'ws' object in  `public/index.html`
+What do you have now?
+Data that comes in via 6969 is broadcasted to every connected WebSocket client, into the 'ws' object in  `public/index.html`!